 And one more thing -- don't get worried if you think that he's looking at you all googly-eyed and seems to be falling in love with you.
 There's probably just a nice tree behind you that's distracting him.
 Ha!

-Valerie O'Hara has been a board member since 2010, and has chaired the Restoration Committee since 2018.
-With the help of Anna Jannes, committee volunteers have cleaned the monuments of over 200 plots in Section G. Valerie is the owner and designer at Pike Stained Glass Studios, a three-generation family business.
+Valerie has been a board member since 2010, and has chaired the Restoration Committee since 2018.
+She and her team of dedicated volunteers have cleaned hundreds of monuments over the past several years.

-Chris Petote discovered later in life her love of history, especially Rochester history.
-After many hikes in Mount Hope Cemetery, she fell madly in love with it.
-Chris became a volunteer in 2013 as a Gatehouse receptionist.
-In 2019, she joined the Board of Trustees as Secretary.
-She also serves as Special Tours Coordinator, organizing tours for schools and large groups.
-Chris works part-time in the city in administrative support.
+Chris Petote became a volunteer with the FOMH in 2013 as a Gatehouse Receptionist.
+In 2019, she was asked to join the Board of Trustees as Secretary.
+She also serves as the Special Tours Coordinator, organizing tours for schools and large groups and is also co-chair of the Second Saturday Landscape Volunteer Program.
+Chris discovered later in life her love of history, especially Rochester history.
+After a few hikes in Mount Hope Cemetery, she fell madly in love with it.
+Chris works part-time in the city in admin support.
 When not working on various projects at Mount Hope, she loves gardening and hiking, especially in our beautiful state parks, county parks, and the ADKs when possible, while taking tons of pictures.
 Outside of the Rochester area, she loves exploring Washington DC, Gettysburg, and South Carolina.

 Marjorie B. Searl

-Nancy Uffindell joined the board in 2001.
-She has served as VP, Secretary and Treasurer and handled our public relations.
-She is our liaison to the National Parks Service National Underground Railroad Network to Freedom and the Erie Canalway National Heritage Corridor.
+Nancy Uffindell serves as a Vice President, tour guide and genealogist, answering the many genealogy requests received by the Friends of Mount Hope Cemetery.
+She joined the board in 2001, and has also held the positions of Secretary, Treasurer, and public relations chair.
+Nancy is our liaison to the National Parks Service National Underground Railroad Network to Freedom and the Erie Canalway National Heritage Corridor.
 As a tour guide for over 20 years, Nancy designed and leads our Erie Canal Connections tours and has added the information from those tours to our Speaker's Bureau as a portable presentation.
-A family genealogist and public historian, she enjoys answering the requests FOMH receives for genealogical services.
-A graduate of RIT and retiree of Valeo, Nancy also gives back to her community by serving on the boards of The New York Museum of Transportation as VP and Event Manager, The Irondequoit Historical Society as President, and The Monroe County Fair as Home Arts Superintendent.